GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     behavior of the connector or the underlying GCS objects.
 However it will affect the number of splits Hadoop MapReduce uses for a given input.

-*   `fs.gs.implicit.dir.infer.enable` (default: `true`)

-    Enables automatic inference of implicit directories.
-If set to true, connector creates and return in-memory directory objects on the fly when no backing object exists, but it could be inferred that it should exist because there are files with the same prefix.

 *   `fs.gs.glob.flatlist.enable` (default: `true`)

     Whether or not to prepopulate potential glob matches in a single list